fission/fission/Documentation/Architecture.md

 Environment containers run user-defined functions and are language-specific.
 Each environment container must contain an HTTP server and a loader for functions.

-The pool manager deploys the environment container into a pod with fetcher (fetcher is a simple utility that can fetch an HTTP URL to a file at a configured location).
+The pool manager deploys the environment container into a pod with a fetcher (fetcher is a simple utility that can fetch an HTTP URL to a file at a configured location).
 This pod forms a "generic pod" because it can be loaded with any function in that coding language.

-When the pool manager needs to create a service for a function, it calls fetcher to fetch the function.
-Fetcher downloads the function into a volume shared between fetcher and this environment container.
+When the pool manager needs to create a service for a function, it calls a fetcher to fetch the function.
+Fetcher downloads the function into a volume shared between the fetcher and this environment container.
 Poolmgr then requests the container to load the function.

 ### Router

 The router forwards HTTP requests to function pods.
-If there's no running service for a function, it requests one from executor, while holding on to the request; the router will forward the request to the pod once the function service is ready.
+If there's no running service for a function, it requests one from the executor, while holding on to the request; the router will forward the request to the pod once the function service is ready.